 This may seem like an odd way to start an article on black and white drawings, but when I was a kid, my favourite drawing tool was a blue crayon.
 I drew everything in that one colour – the sky, the sea – and things that weren’t even blue, like my neighbour’s cat, our house, and my family.
 These monochrome drawings helped me develop the skills to know how to draw in black and white.

-Have a look at the video below, then read on for nine tips for creating beautiful black and white drawings – or blue and white, if that's your thing…
+Have a look at the video below, then read on for nine tips for how to draw beautiful black and white drawings – or blue and white, if that's your thing…

 01. Watch out for excess ink